Last Updated on November 17, 2022 by Lori Geurin

 1. Maintain a healthy weight.

-Carrying excess weight increases your breast cancer risk, so it’s essential to maintain healthy body weight.
-Eating a healthy diet and exercising regularly can help you reach and maintain a healthy weight.[*]
+Carrying excess weight increases your breast cancer risk, so it’s essential to maintain a

 The number on the scale is not always the best indicator of good health, yet for many women, it’s the only thing that matters.
 Diet culture has brainwashed us into thinking that thinner is always better, but that’s simply not true.
 A healthy weight is different for everyone, and focusing on being the best version of yourself is essential rather than trying to meet an arbitrary standard.
 Here are four tips for healthily managing your weight.